 Prevention remains the best medicine in the fight against heart disease.
 The Shore Medical Center Wellness Program offers a variety of education and outreach programs that teach individuals to reduce risk factors through lifestyle choices in diet, exercise, stress management and smoking cessation.

 - Know the Warning Signs

 Although you can't change your age or a family history of premature heart disease, you can influence many of the risk factors for heart disease.
 Eating a healthy diet and exercising regularly reduces most, including hypertension, diabetes, cholesterol, obesity and a sedentary lifestyle.
-As always, smokers are urged strongly to kick the nicotine-and-tar habit.
-Shore's Tobacco Prevention and Treatment Program is available to help.

 - Are You at Risk?

 Results from any assessment that indicate more than a 15-percent chance of a heart attack in the next 10 years should be addressed with your physician as soon as possible.